pxiangwu/Persistent-Homology-Localization-Algorithms/README.md

 - `-t` or `--threshold`: only homology classes with persistence greater than this threshold parameter will be considered for the computation of optimal cycles.
 - `-a` or `--algorithm`: specify which algorithm to employ to find the optimal representative cycles.
 Currently there are two options: 0, A* search; 1, classical exhaustive search on the whole covering graph.
 For instance, the following command `HomologyLocalization -f data_file_name -a 0` will apply the A* search algorithm.
 - `-d` or `--dimension`: specify the maximum dimension to be considered for computation.
 For example, by default `d=2`, and this means we will only compute the `1d` and `2d` boundary matrices.
 Since this code is based on `blitz` library and the C++ template does not allow dynamic compilation, this software only supports maximum dimension of `8`.
 To adapt it to different needs, just change one line of code in function `runPersistenceHomology` from `InputRunner.h`.
+- `-p` or `--pthread`: specify the number of threads for the computation of edge annotations.
+By default, it is 10.
 - `-h` or `--help`: show help information.

 If no options are offered, the program will not run the cycle optimization algorithm and will only naively reduce the boundary matrix.
 As a result, it just returns the possibly non-optimal cycles.